 Hardsuit Labs’ upcoming role-playing action game, Vampire: The Masquerade – Bloodlines 2, will be releasing soon, and fans worldwide are extremely excited to see what the second installment has to offer.
 Published by Paradox Interactive, the action game serve as the sequel to 2004’s Vampire: The Masquerade – Bloodlines.

 From the initial trailers and gameplays, the hype for Vampire: The Masquerade – Bloodlines 2 is pretty high, and it will be interesting to see if the game manages to live up to the expectations.
-The game had an initial release date in 2020; however, according to the latest reports, it has been pushed back.
+The game had an initial update in 2020; however, according to the latest reports, it has been pushed back.
 We have gathered all the recent updates and information regarding the game, so here is everything you need to know about the upcoming Vampire: The Masquerade – Bloodlines 2.

-Vampire: The Masquerade – Bloodlines 2 Release Date
+Vampire: The Masquerade – Bloodlines 2 update

 The game was initially reported to release in March 2020, however it has been pushed back so as not to repeat the old mistakes.
 Vampire: The Masquerade – Bloodlines 2 is expected to release for PC, Xbox One, and PS4 sometime in the latter half of 2020.

 According to Hardsuit Labs, a single playthrough of the campaign will take about 25-30 hours.

 The official announcement was made in 2019, and the sequel is all set to revive the series after nearly 16 years, and demo gameplay is available on Youtube, which will give you an idea of the game.
 According to the demo, the gameplay looked smooth, and fans would have fun roaming the open-world of Seattle.